History | Successes | Challenges | Contact

 Finding time to network and talk to other groups.

-Our very successful Solar PV and Solar Thermal project.
+Our original bulk-purchase Solar PV and Solar Thermal project.